ieyasu/rbot2/README.markdown

 These are implemented by the comman_runner.rb service.
 The hooks are exec()able scripts or compiled programs in the hooks/ directory.
 The hook's file name is the same as the command name, so command aliases are created by symlinking to the original hook file.

 The basic hook interface: the nick, channel and text of the originating PRIVMSG are passed as three command line arguments.
 If it is a private message, the 'channel' will actually be the bot's nick.
+Also, several environment variables are set according to the nick's account or the default zip in config.rb:

+- ZIP: the account's zip code
+- CITY, STATE: the account's place names (based on zip)
+- LAT, LON: the latitude and longitude of the account (based on zip)
+- TZ: the account's timezone.
+This is a name like 'America/Denver' rather a numeric offset like '-7'.
+Most Unix tools use the TZ environment variable in this way to automatically account for daylight saving time.

-Also, the environment variable ZIP is set according to either the nick's account or the default zip in config.rb.
-The hook is then to respond with zero or more newline-terminated messages in IRC protocol.
+The hook is to respond with zero or more newline-terminated messages in IRC protocol format.
 For debugging purposes, stderr is captured and sent to the command's origin.

-To make command writing easier, boilerplate.{rb,php,py} have been written.
-These are kind of ugly, so a more streamlined approach is in development.
-If a hook file has a recognized language-specific extension, a special hook running script is used to provide a nicer API to get the job done with less code than with the boilerplate approach.
+To make command writing easier, boilerplate.php and boilerplated.py have been written.
+These are kind of ugly, and for commands written in ruby, there is a better way.
+If the script has a .rb extension, it will be run with lib/rubybot/run_ruby.rb.
+This program provides an extensive API to make hook writing nicer.

 ### Accounts